Buffalo Grove, Illinois: Infrastructure

 Buffalo Grove relies on multiple arterial roads.
 Going north-south, drivers use Milwaukee Avenue (Illinois Route 21) on the east side of the village, Buffalo Grove Road and Weiland Road down the center, and Arlington Heights Road on the west side of Buffalo Grove.
 Going east-west, drivers use Dundee Road (Illinois Route 68) in south Buffalo Grove, Lake Cook Road and Deerfield Parkway in the center, and Aptakisic and Half Day Road (Illinois Route 22) in the north.
 McHenry Road (Illinois Route 83) acts as a diagonal road in the village by going north–south and east–west.
 O'hare International Airport is approximately 20 mi south of Buffalo Grove.
 Because of Lake Cook Road, the village has access to the Interstate Highway system (I-90, I-94, and I-294).

+Pace provides bus service on multiple routes with a hub at the Buffalo Grove Metra station.

 Metra

 Since its creation in 1996, the Buffalo Grove station has operated on Metra's North Central Service, which provides daily commuter rail service between Antioch and Chicago's Union Station.

 The station is 32 mi away from the southern terminus of the line Union Station.
 In Metra's zone-based fare system, Buffalo Grove is in zone F. As of 2018, Buffalo Grove is the 76th busiest of Metra's 236 non-downtown stations, with an average of 695 weekday boardings, making it the most trafficked station on the North Central Service.
 The train station is just east of the intersection of Weiland Road and Deerfield Parkway.

 The Prairie View station is north of Half Day Road (IL Route 22) and Prairie Road's intersection, and it is also used by Buffalo Grove residents.
 Located along the eastern boundary of the village, the station is 34.4 mi away from Union Station.
 Prairie View is in zone G. As of 2018, Prairie View is the 113th busiest of Metra's 236 non-downtown stations, with an average of 415 weekday boardings.
 The North Central Service runs primarily during rush hour, but not on the weekends and few holidays; instead, Buffalo Grove residents must use the Arlington Heights Metra Station, the Deerfield Metra Station, or the Lake Cook Road Metra Station.